 Mineral with alkaline oxide and amphoteric oxide.
 RO/R2O3.
 Gemstones are an example of natural spinels while in ceramics, these spinels are used to produce commercial colorants because they are chemically stable in molten glass.
 A purple can be created by combining cobalt and alumina oxide, CoAl203, into a cobalt aluminate stain.

 1) Coloring oxides suspended in water (a.k.a. an oxide wash).
 May also contain frit and/or kaolin (usually EPK).
 2) Commercial ceramic colored powders that are used in glazes, clay bodies, and slips/engobes.
 Prepared coloring oxides that are fritted, reground, and colored with organic dyes to simulate fired color.

 Properties and Characteristics

 Historically, potters made glaze from feldspar, ash, and whatever iron-rich clays were available locally.
 This usually meant brown pots, or occasionally another earth-tone color.
-Then they began using metal oxides—like copper, chrome, manganese, iron oxides—and blending them with opacifiers to create colors.
+Then they began using metal oxides—like copper oxide, chrome oxide, manganese, iron oxides—and blending them with opacifiers to create colors.
 There is historic evidence that colored frits were used at least as early as 2600 BCE.
 Egyptian blue was a combination of silica, limestone, sodium, and copper oxides.
 This required a great deal of knowledge about glaze chemistry and firing to achieve the desired colors.
 And this knowledge was something that was in short supply, so potters basically accepted the glazes they stumbled upon and liked enough to build a body of work around.

 Stay up to date!